olillin/XaeroMapViewer/format_doc/FORMAT.md

 #### Header

-The header is 10 bytes long and starts with a byte which specifies the X and Y coordinate of the segment where the first 4 bits are the X coordinate and the last 4 are the Y. The coordinates are signed.
+The header is 10 bytes long.
+The first byte specifies the X and Y coordinate of the segment within the region where the first 4 bits are X and the last 4 are
+Y. The coordinates are unsigned.
 Note that these are not block coordinates.
 The byte is followed by the following constant string of 9 bytes referred to as the `HEADER_IDENTIFIER`:

 ```hex
 00 00 00 80 58 00 00 40 00